pedinistar/timeless-treasures-ui/README.md

 ---

 ## 📌 Project Overview
-Timeless Treasure UI is the front-end interface for our platform, designed to deliver a seamless and elegant shopping journey.
+Timeless Treasure UI is the front-end interface for our **e-commerce platform specializing in vintage items and books**.
+Designed with vintage lovers in mind, this platform aims to deliver a seamless and elegant shopping journey for those who cherish timeless treasures.

 ### 🌟 Current Status
 - **Development in progress**: We are actively working on building key features and styling components.